Published July 8, 2019 by Scott Allen Burns; last updated May 25, 2020

 This page contains supplementary documentation for the article “Numerical Methods for Smoothest Reflectance Reconstruction,” which has been published in Color Research and Application on November 1, 2019 (online) and December 10, 2019 (print).
 The paper citation is “Burns SA.
 Numerical methods for smoothest reflectance reconstruction.
 Color Res Appl.
 2020;45(1):8-21.”
-Full text view of this paper is available courtesy of the Wiley Content Sharing initiative: https://rdcu.be/bVVGF.
+The paper PDF appears to be freely available at the journal’s web page, but if not, please contact me if you’d like for me to send you a copy.
 Any reference to “the Article” on this page refers to this document.
 The documentation that follows is organized according to the section numbers appearing in the Article.

 Please note that the content of this supplementary documentation page should not be considered peer reviewed by the journal, as it may be updated at any time.
 This page was last updated on the date shown at the top of the page.

 Section 3.
 Method 2: Colors Within the Spectral Locus (Real Colors)